EDUCATION

 Chirimuuta, M. (2018) The Development and Application of Efficient Coding Explanation in Neuroscience (long/penultimate version) in Saatsi and Reutlinger (eds.)
 Explanation Beyond Causation.
 Oxford: Oxford University Press.

-Chirimuuta, M. (forthcoming) Colour and Philosophy of Science in D. Brown and F. McPherson (eds.)
+Chirimuuta, M. (2020) Colour and Philosophy of Science in D. Brown and F. McPherson (eds.)
 The Routledge Handbook of Philosophy of Colour

 Chirimuuta, M. (2014) The Metaphysical Significance of Colour Categorization: Mind, World, and their Complicated Relation.
 In Anderson, Biggam, Hough & Kay (eds.)
 Colour Studies: a Broad Spectrum.
 Amsterdam and Philadelphia: John Benjamins